learnermp/ZoomcampDE2024/Week2_Homework.md

     Template code for testing the output of the block.
     """

-    assert output is not None, 'The output is undefined' `
+    assert output is not None, 'The output is undefined `

 =============================================================================================================================================================